martinqt/GitExtensionsDoc/source/commit.rst

 It is also possible to add files to you last commit using the ``Amend to last commit`` button.
 This can be very useful when you forgot some changes.
 This function rewrites history; it deletes the last commit and commits it again including the added changes.
-Make sure you only use ‘Amend to last commit’ when the commit is not yet published to other developers.
+Make sure you only use ``Amend to last commit`` when the commit is not yet published to other developers.

 There is a build in spelling checker that checks the commit message.
 Incorrect spelled words are underlined with a red wave line.
 By right-clicking on the misspelled word you can choose the correct spelling or one of the other options.